-Making art requires discipline, commitment, passion and a ridiculous leap of faith.
+Making art requires discipline, commitment, passion, playfulness, skill, a sense of humour and a ridiculous leap of faith.
 Like all worthy mythological quests, it is not a straight road.
 It takes you to places you had no intention of visiting.
-It grinds you down.
-It hooks you through the heart.
-At times, you want to weep with frustration, but at times it’s pure joy.
+I find it a refreshing and delicious break from writing.
+The process of writing is creative and cerebral, while painting connects me to a more intuitive path.

-I work with acrylic paint, ink, pastels, Japanese rice papers, charcoal, found objects and petals and leaves from my garden.
+I work with acrylic paint, ink, pastels, Japanese rice papers, charcoal, found objects, and petals and leaves from my garden.
 The mixed media/collage process is messy and sticky, but that’s part of the fun.
-Landscape and figurative elements inform my imagery, but the pieces are often abstract or iconic.
-I love working on paper, but lately I’ve been craving space, so I’ve moved to large canvases.
+Landscape and figurative elements inform my imagery, however, the pieces tend to be abstract or iconic.
+I work on both paper and canvas, large and small.

-I usually begin by choosing a colour, an image, a concept or a character.
+I usually begin by choosing a colour, image, concept or character.
 My work tends to be free-flowing, with energetic brush work and layers of ripped paper.
 As in music and dance, rhythm, mood and line are important.
-As in writing, a painting should have an element of surprise, something that intrigues or engages the viewer on an emotional, intellectual and/or spiritual level.
+As in writing, a painting should have an element of surprise, something that intrigues or engages the viewer on an emotional, intellectual and spiritual level.

-I take my inspiration from the ordinary and the extraordinary: trees and gardens, the seasonal quality of light, the sensuality of the human body, the beauty of a landscape and even the raw wounds of experience.
+I take my inspiration from the ordinary and the extraordinary: trees and gardens, the seasonal quality of light, the sensuality of the human body, the power of landscapes, and the raw wounds of experience.
 Sometimes I know where I’m going, and sometimes I get lost.
-In the studio, time disappears, the intuitive, subconscious mind takes over and the rest of the world falls away.
+In the studio, time disappears, the subconscious mind takes over and the rest of the world falls away.